The Best Dog Crates (Review) in 2020

 The next dog crate to earn itself a spot on our list is Petnation’s collapsible Port-a-Crate design.
 As its name suggests, the crate is easy to transport, making it the perfect option for pooches on the go.
 If you take the dog on the road with you during RV or camping trips, this could well be the perfect solution for you.

 It’s made from lightweight but durable polyester, which can be assembled or folded away in mere seconds.
 The crate is versatile enough for both indoor and outdoor use, thanks to the durability of the fabric and steel frame.
-On its sides, honeycomb mesh windows encourage ventilation, so your canine companion is sure to stay cool.
+Soft-sided with honeycomb mesh windows that provideproper ventilation, this is one comfy and cool pet crate.
 It also features two doors, allowing pooches to move in and out with zero hassle.
 The crate is also easy to clean, thanks to its wipe-down fabric, and features two handy storage pockets on its back, making it easy to keep a bottle of water and snacks at hand during your travels.

 Durable, heavy-duty dog crate available in 3 sizes